 Filipino food is a diverse melting pot of Eastern and Western cuisine.
 Historically, the Philippines was coveted by world powers as a strategic area, one with a bountiful supply of fruits, vegetables, meat and seafood.
 These advantages helped make the Philippines a focal point of trade in the region (and beyond).
 Malay-Polynesian peoples were one of the first settlers in around 3,000 BCE, and introduced rice to the archipelago.
 Later settlers, like the Spanish, American, and Japanese also introduced resources, cooking methods, and ingredients that have helped create delicious food that Filipinos now consider their own.

-Enjoy our whirlwind guide to some of the most important foods of the Philippines.
-These are some of the most popular Filipino foods you can order in a restaurant, from a street food vendor, or make at home yourself with a good recipe.
+Enjoy our whirlwind guide to some of the most important foods to eat in the Philippines.
+These are some of the most popular foods you can order in a Filipino restaurant, or from a street food vendor, or make at home yourself with a good Filipino recipe.

-Adobo is a staple dish in Filipino households.
+Adobo is possibly the most famous Filipino dish.
 Some might even consider Adobo’s taste the embodiment of Filipino cuisine.
-This savory, tangy, rich and flavor-packed dish is a splendid example of the distinct flavor that Filipino dishes express.
+This savory, tangy, rich, and flavor-packed dish is a splendid example of the distinct flavor Filipino dishes express.
+Chicken adobo is the most popular variation of this must-try dish.
+Even seafood is used but chicken or pork are the most commonly seen variations.
+There's even a popular chicken feet adobo recipe.

 Adobo is, without doubt, the national dish of the Philippines.
 Adobo is both a saucy main dish and a cooking process or method that uses garlic, onions, soy sauce, vinegar, bay leaves and black peppercorns.
 There are unlimited recipe variations that include pork, eggplant, chicken, liver or seafood simmered in broth, all combined with potatoes and egg.
 Some experimental recipes use coconut milk to create a sweeter and creamier flavored adobo, while others add spices like turmeric or paprika, which give a more sweet, pungent or bitter aspect to the dish.

-Adobo dishes are very common in the Philippines and the basic dish is still regarded as a perfect example of local cuisine and embodies a taste profile that every Filipino can be proud of.
+Adobo dishes are very common in the Philippines.
+Pork adobo is another incredibly tasty and popular dish. and the basic dish is still regarded as a perfect example of local cuisine and embodies a taste profile that every Filipino can be proud of.

-The bone marrow in the bulalo is the star of the dish.
-Extracting the marrow using a small spoon or thin stick is part of the ritual.
+The bone marrow in the bulalo is the star of the dish and extracting it with a small spoon or thin stick is part of the ritual.
 The best bulalo dishes have marrow that easily slides off the bone.
-Add a few drops of soy sauce, sili, and cups of rice and you’ve got a great meal to end the day.
+Add a few drops of soy sauce, sili, and cups of steamed rice and you’ve got a great meal to end the day.
+This is one of the tastiest beef dishes in the Philippines.

-The marinated chicken is traditionally cooked on a grill but can also be done in an oven or on a stove.
+The marinated chicken is usually cooked on a grill but can also be done in an oven or on a stove.
 The chicken gets a brushing of atsuete oil while it grills.
 Atsuete oil (also called annatto oil and achiote oil) gives the chicken its peppery taste and golden color.
-Chicken Inasal pairs well with astuete-garlic fried rice and spiced vinegar as a side dipping sauce.
+Chicken Inasal pairs well with atsuete-garlic fried rice and spiced vinegar as a side dipping sauce.

 Crispy pata is a treat for meat lovers